On this page:

 How students master Twisted Pictures

 The student will continue to work on Twisted Pictures until the skills in the exercise are mastered.
 Then, the exercise is closed.
-For more information see About completing a program.
+For more information see Completing a component.

 Tip: For a complete list of content used in the exercise, check the teacher manual (